sgtcortez/SimpleCompactString/Readme.md

 SCS does something different, the first byte its reserved for the options.
 From these byte, we use 3 bits to represent the number of bytes that are needed to store the length of the user string.
-One bit, its used to inform if the `scs` string its updatable.
+One bit, its used to inform if the `scs` string its updatable(I would like to implement memory protection for this).
 And, two bits are reserved to inform the encoding format of the string(ASCII, UTF-8, UTF-16 and UTF-32).

 Lets get some examples to show: